Welcome to Reception. Please click on the link to the left to access your class page.

-We are devoted to providing children with a safe and stimulating environment where play and learning are combined, so that they can flourish.
+We are devoted to providing children with a safe and stimulating environment, enfolded by Christian Values, where play and learning are combined, so that they can flourish.

 We believe that every child is unique and that every day should provide exciting opportunities to explore, learn and take on new challenges.

 We aim to build strong relationships with families and carers because we are committed to giving our children the best possible start to their school life; fostering independence and autonomy to develop skills for life long learning.

 Reception Curriculum Information Summer One

 We have put together this short video presentation in place of our usual Reading Meeting.
 The video is to share the techniques we use in school to support children in the early stages of reading.
 Please be reassured that reading bookmarks and Reading Eggs log in details (as mentioned in the video) will be sent home with children before the end of this half term.

 Weekly homework task – Reception homework will be set every Friday and should be submitted by the following Thursday.
 Homework tasks alternate between a literacy or a mathematical focus.

 Phonic bookmarks – Each week a phonic bookmark detailing the sounds that have been taught that week will be uploaded on this page, along with a collection of words for children to practise their blending skills.
 High frequency word mats will also be uploaded every few weeks so that children can practise reading words on sight.